Engee documentation

 Introduction

-This section provides information about the RITM semi-natural modelling suite (RITM) and the RITM support in Engee.
+This section provides information about the complex of semi-natural modeling RHYTHM (KPM "RHYTHM") and RHYTHM support in Engee.

-The RITM Semi-Natural Modelling Suite is an integrated, tested hardware solution.
-The RITM is customised to the customer’s specific requirements and supplied with the necessary I/O modules.
+The RHYTHM semi-natural modeling complex is an integrated, tested hardware solution.
+KPM "RHYTHM" It is assembled according to the specific requirements of the customer and supplied with the necessary I/O modules.

-RITM" CPM functioning is ensured by the real-time operating system RITM.Real time.
+The functioning of the KPM "RHYTHM" is provided by the real-time operating system RHYTHM.Real time.

-The RITM.Real Time operating system is designed to run user applications in real time with connection to external equipment via I/O interface modules.
+Operating system RHYTHM.Real-time is designed to run user applications in real time with connection to external hardware via I/O interface modules.

-RITM.Real Time allows to run deterministic simulations with guaranteed response time of a real-time application.
-For this purpose, the operating system is equipped with a real-time kernel that provides such guarantees.
+• THE RHYTHM.Real-time* Allows you to run deterministic simulations with guaranteed real-time application response time.
+To do this, the operating system is equipped with a real-time kernel that provides such guarantees.

-Control drivers for the I/O interface modules and low-level libraries for working with these I/O modules are also part of the operating system.
-This makes it possible to connect complexes under RITM.Real Time control to external equipment such as actuators, measuring devices (sensors).
+Control drivers for I/O interface modules and low-level libraries for working with these I/O modules are also part of the operating system.
+This allows you to connect complexes controlled by *RHYTHM.Real-time access to external equipment such as actuators (actuators), measuring devices (sensors).

-Support for a variety of I/O interface modules through provided drivers integrated with the real-time kernel, as well as a low-level library of functions for working with I/O modules allows developers of real-time applications to save time and focus on algorithmic aspects of system implementation.
+Support for a variety of I/O interface modules through the provided drivers integrated with the real-time kernel, as well as a low-level library of functions for working with I/O modules, allows developers of real-time applications to save time and focus on the algorithmic aspects of system implementation.

-• Drivers and low-level libraries for controlling I/O interface modules.
+• Drivers and low-level libraries for managing I/O interface modules.

-• Control, start, stop, and monitor the execution of a real-time application.
+• Manage, start, stop, and monitor the execution of a real-time application.

 • Support for common I/O interfaces and protocols: